-Black King Kong Shrimp (Caridina cf Cantonesis) Fish Species Profile
+Black King Kong Shrimp (Caridina cf Cantonesis) Species Profile & Care Guide

 The Black King Kong shrimp is a small and peaceful shrimp that makes a stunning addition to a freshwater aquarium.
 These Shrimp are a selectively and scarce variant of the Taiwan Bee Shrimp.
 They are a colour morph of Crystal Black, Crystal Red, and the Golden Bee Shrimp.

 Like most Shrimp that have been inbred for charming characteristics, Black King Kong Panda Shrimp are challenging to keep.
 Like all Caridina shrimp, black king kongs prefer clean, cool and soft acidic water.
 It would be best if you fully cycled the aquarium making sure it has a lot of biofilm and plants in them for the Shrimp to graze on before placing them into it.